Urn: Trophies and ornaments

+Tea urn

-A tea urn is a heated metal container traditionally used to brew tea or boil water in large quantities in factories, canteens or churches.
+A tea urn is a heated metal container traditionally used to brew tea or boil water in large quantities.
 They are not usually found in domestic use.
 Like a samovar it has a small tap near the base for extracting either tea or hot water.
 Unlike an electric water boiler, tea may be brewed in the vessel itself, although they are equally likely to be used to fill a large teapot.